 - Close tab, it auto-saves!

-Keep supporting students & helping them.
+Keep supporting your students & helping them.
 Early Alert staff will complement your efforts & keep notes in the same file, so check back to follow-up on the outcome of the alert.

 Does this work on a Mac and mobile devices?